gbif/pipelines/CONTRIBUTING.md

 8. Ensure that the code is spotless (`mvn spotless:check` and fixup styling issues using `mvn spotless:apply`)
 9. Verify that the PR only changes the code necessary to address the issue (other fixes should be in separate PRs)
 10. Prefer to create a pull request and have it reviewed for larger submissions.
 Committers are free to push *smaller* changes directly.
+11. Committers are requested to delete branches once merged.

 ### Test code style